george-shilovsky/quickforge-docs/docs/SaveKitLite/blueprint-reference.md

 ---

 ## 📦 Notes

+- All functions are exposed to Blueprints via context-sensitive search.
+- Can be used in:
+  - ✅ UMG widgets (`ListView`, `Button`, `Text`)
+  - ✅ Actor, Level, or GameMode Blueprints
+  - ✅ Custom save/load UI logic

 - All function categories are searchable using context-sensitive Blueprint menus.
 - You can use these functions inside UMG widgets, level Blueprints, or actor graphs.